 OUR POLICIES AND ACTION PLANS

 The development of prevention, particularly by vaccination, is one of the ways to reduce the use of antibiotics in animal production.
-Our recent investments in our centers for the research, development and production of vaccines intended for production animals in France, Australia, Chile, Uruguay and Taiwan reflect this ambition to strengthen the Group’s development in this area.
-We have also engaged several partnership programs with public research institutes and private companies to advance together in the development of innovative products (immunostimulants, micronutrition, biocides), some of which may replace antibiotics or help reduce their use.
+Our recent investments in our centers for the research, development and production of vaccines intended for farm animals in France, Australia, Chile, Uruguay and Taiwan reflect this willingness to strengthen the Group’s development in this area.
+We have also initiated several partnership programs with public research institutes and private companies to advance together in the development of innovative products (immunostimulants, micronutrition, biocides), some of which may be able to replace antibiotics or at least help reduce their use.
 New medicines that will help the veterinary profession advance toward its goal of changing its practices are also being developed.
+In 2023, one of these medicines was launched in European territory, offering new perspectives to veterinarians: it can be used as a first-line treatment in place of the current medicines that all contain antibiotics.
+It will be rolled out globally in the coming months and years.
+Other medicines are being developed to expand this concept to other pathologies and species.

 Develop modern alternatives to traditional treatments